 Poetry Out Loud Information and Guidelines

-The library will host the Poetry Out Loud contest before Christmas holidays.
+The library will host the Poetry Out Loud contest on Tuesday, December 14 @ 9:00 AM in the OHS Library.
 Poetry Out Loud is sponsored by The Mississippi Arts Commission, the National Endowment for the Arts, and the Poetry Foundation.

 The Poetry Out Loud website www.poetryoutloud.org contains a wealth of information about competing in POL.
 Below are a few highlights but not everything!
 There are a number of recitation videos and helpful tips.
 Please look at the website for more information!